WASHINGTON CROSSING STATE PARK

 AT THE NATURE CENTER

-The following is a list of activities being offered through the Nature Center at Washington Crossing State Park in Titusville, New Jersey.
-These events are available to families and individuals only.
-Programs for scouts, schools, home school groups and other groups are scheduled via phone call by special arrangement.
-Some will require advanced registration as indicated below.
+The following is a list of activities being offered through the Nature Center at Washington Crossing State Park in Titusville, NJ.
+Some programs are offered without registration requirements; some will require advanced registration as indicated below.
+A fee will be charged to motor vehicles entering the park on weekends and holidays 5/24 - 9/1 (Memorial Day weekend through Labor Day).
+All programs will initially meet at the Nature Center unless otherwise indicated.
 Attendance is limited and is available on a first-come, first-served basis.
-All children must be accompanied by an adult.
-All programs will initially meet at the Nature Center unless otherwise indicated.
+Children must be accompanied by an adult.
 In the event of inclement weather, some programs might be canceled.
 It is always advisable to call ahead before coming out.
-Phone: (609) 737-0609
+Phone: (609) 737-0609.

-NATIVE AMERICANS OF THE AREA OF THE PARK (all ages) Saturday November 3, 1:00 p.m.
+SPRING LIFESTYLES OF THE LOCAL NATIVE AMERICANS (all ages) Sunday May 18, 1:30 p.m.
 Jim Wade, former archivist and researcher with the N.J.
 State Museum will discuss primitive stone tool use by Native Americans in central New Jersey.
-Emphasis will be on the significance and importance of the Indian way of life during the autumn season, focusing on the activities of fall hunting, gathering and religious ceremonies.
+Emphasis will be on the significance and importance of the Indian way of life during the spring season, focusing on the activities of community fish gathering, hunting and village life.
 The program will include a slide presentation and Native American artifacts will be on display.
-Seating will be available on a first come, first served basis.

 back to the top